Econ 101 - Principles of Macroeconomics » Fall 2021 » Chapter Quiz Chapter 7

 A buyer's willingness to pay is

-B. that buyer's producer surplus.
+B. that buyer's consumer surplus.

 C. that buyer's maximum amount he is willing to pay for a good.